The Lion Electric Company (LEV) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price predicted by analysts for LEV is $3.58, which is $1.67 above the current price.
-The public float for LEV is 106.32M and currently, short sellers hold a 10.87% ratio of that float.
-The average trading volume of LEV on March 15, 2023 was 1.25M shares.
+The average price point forecasted by analysts for The Lion Electric Company (LEV) is $3.58, which is $1.79 above the current market price.
+The public float for LEV is 106.32M, and currently, short sellers hold a 10.87% ratio of that floaft.
+The average trading volume of LEV on March 16, 2023 was 1.20M shares.

 LEV’s Market Performance

-LEV stock saw a decrease of -6.09% in the past week, with a monthly decline of -5.68% and a quarterly a decrease of -22.02%.
-The volatility ratio for the week is 6.66%, and the volatility levels for the last 30 days are 5.49% for The Lion Electric Company (LEV).
-The simple moving average for the last 20 days is -6.27% for LEV stock, with a simple moving average of -36.74% for the last 200 days.
+LEV’s stock has seen a -7.69% decrease for the week, with a -15.70% drop in the past month and a -23.60% fall in the past quarter.
+The volatility ratio for the week is 6.77%, and the volatility levels for the past 30 days are at 5.45% for The Lion Electric Company The simple moving average for the last 20 days is -10.98% for LEV stock, with a simple moving average of -39.98% for the last 200 days.

 Analysts’ Opinion of LEV